TAP-GGC/NinjaTurtles/README.md

 2. Press the Right arrow key to move to the right.
 3. Press the Up arrow key to move up.
 4. Press the Down arrow key to move down.
+5. You may also replace the arrow keys with a Makey Makey.